Or, “How I made an orchestral sample library in my free time for under $10,000”

 While the information and suggestions here are the result of a great deal of trial and error, you should still always try and experiment with microphones and techniques before deciding one is the best for a given situation.
 If you asked me 5 years ago how I would record x, y, or z, I would probably give you totally different answers than today, and that’s normal.

 Likewise, learning how to place microphones is not a talent but a skill.
 Never, ever forget to listen.
+Books and diagrams will only get you so far.
 Your eyes will lie, but your ears will tell you everything you need to know- take the time to get the placement perfect, and you will have a great recording.
 Be cocky and think you can just throw the mics up and hit record and you’ll spend weeks trying to fix your dumb mistake.
 Ask me how I know… I definitely have never done that before.

 Microtech Gefell UM930